whitneyburton/portfolios/students/1804-back/matthew-peters/template.md

 Some of your classes can be condensed into one class Correct elements should be broken into helper methods

-()
+(No grading rubric scores)

 #### (Sorting Cards)

 * [GitHub URL](https://github.com/wehttamclan/sorting_cards)
 * [Original Assignment](http://backend.turing.io/module1/projects/sorting_cards)

-(In this project, you will write a program that is used through the command line.
-A user will be able to see cards, guess what the card is, and sort the cards.)
+In this project, you will write a program that is used through the command line.
+A user will be able to see cards, guess what the card is, and sort the cards.

-(Overall clean
+Overall clean
 used bubble sort
-be careful with testing)
+be careful with testing

-(1. Ruby Syntax & Style
+1. Ruby Syntax & Style
 3: Meets expectations
 2. Breaking Logic into Components
 3: Meets expectations
 3. Test-Driven Development
 3: Meets expectations
 4. Functionality
-3: Meets expectations)
+3: Meets expectations

 #### (Battleship)